-The latest available data refers to 2020 and should therefore be interpreted with caution, as this was the year of the pandemic-related lockdown.
+The latest available data on the proportion of people aged 15-24 not in employment, education or training (NEET) refers to 2020 and should therefore be interpreted with caution, as this was the year of the pandemic-related lockdown.
 That year, the national rate of people not in employment, education or training was 26.6%.
 Disaggregated by gender, the rate was 39.7% for women and 13.9% for men.
-Although these figures are some of the highest in the world, the rate has kept decreasing yearly since 2015.
+Although these figures are some of the highest in the world, the rate has been steadily decreasing annually since 2015.